 Shareholders of most corporations are not taxed directly on corporate income but must pay tax on dividends paid by the corporation.

 Most local governments and many special-purpose authorities are imposed property taxes based on the property’s fair market value.

-Property tax is imposed only on the real estate, though property tax rules and rates vary widely and range from 0.2% to 1.9% of a property’s value depending on the state.
+Property tax is imposed only on real estate, though property tax rules and rates vary widely and range from 0.2% to 1.9% of a property’s value, depending on the state.

 Investing in the U.S. Tax-Friendly States

 Tax policy varies dramatically from state to state.

 Besides federal taxes, every state in the U.S. has different tax policies.